 - ½ teaspoon baking soda

-- ½ teaspoon salt
+- ½ teaspoon sea salt

-- 2¼ cups (9 oz.) almond flour (I recommend Honeyville blanched almond flour)
+- 2¼ cups (220g) blanched almond flour

-- Flaky sea salt, to sprinkle on top (optional)
+- Flaky sea salt, to sprinkle on top, optional

-- Beat together the coconut oil and coconut sugar until smooth.
-Add the egg and vanilla and mix until smooth.
+- Mix together the coconut oil and coconut sugar until smooth.
+Add the egg or flax egg and vanilla extract and stir until smooth.

 - Add the almond flour, salt, and baking soda to the wet ingredients.
 Mix until well incorporated.
 Fold in the chopped chocolate.
-Cover with plastic wrap and refrigerate for at least an hour (can prepare up to 48 hours ahead of time).